LLM-ABBA: Understanding time series via symbolic approximation: Discussion

-ABBA is assessed carefully via performance profiles with respect to its reconstruction evaluated via 2-norm, DTW, and their respective differenced measures, which shows competitive performance against the SOTA STSA methods (e.g., SAX).
+ABBA is assessed carefully via performance profiles with respect to its reconstruction evaluated via 2-norm, DTW, and their respective differenced measures, which show competitive performance against the SOTA STSA methods (e.g., SAX).
 Previous STSA methods have been applied in various data mining applications, e.g., EEG signal analysis \cite{Jain2024} and Internet of Things \cite{Jha2024}.
 ABBA also shows improved performance in the anomaly detection method TARZAN by simply replacing SAX methods \cite{EG19b, fABBA2022}.

-LLMs can understand generated symbols of ABBA.
-Each data sample can be approached by symbols, and each used symbol has a specific meaning which presents one node of the internal COP of time series data.
-LLM-ABBA performs well not only on time series classification tasks, but also on time series regression tasks (as seen in Table \ref{table:classificationAll} and Table \ref{table:regressionAll}).
+LLMs can understand the generated symbols of ABBA.
+Each data sample can be approached by symbols, and each used symbol has a specific meaning that presents one node of the internal COPs of time series data.
+LLM-ABBA performs well not only on time series classification tasks, but also on time series regression tasks (as seen in \tablename~\ref{table:classificationAll} and \tablename~\ref{table:regressionAll}).
 Because these symbolic series have a logic chain that can represent the trend of time series samples, LLMs are able to learn the trend of time series via adapter fine-tuning methods.
-As shown in Figure \ref{figs: visualizeETTh1}, by using the inverse symbolization process of ABBA, LLMs can predict the trend of time series signals, and these predicted parts have a smaller drift.
+As shown in \figurename~\ref{figs: visualizeETTh1}, by using the inverse symbolization process of ABBA, LLMs can predict the trend of time series signals, and these predicted parts have a smaller drift.
 Therefore, time series forecasting tasks also can demonstrate these findings.
 ABBA perfectly approximates time series via symbolic series, but because LLMs are born with hallucination, more generated contents would contain more ``hallucination knowledge''.
-Therefore, LLM-ABBA performs better on short-term time series prediction tasks and time series regression tasks.
+Therefore, LLM-ABBA performs better on short-term time series forecasting tasks and time series regression tasks.

-Our proposed FAPCA strategy for ABBA still cannot fully guarantee a complete removal of cumulative error arising from the previous mistaken symbols from the recovery, because an incorrect $\len_i$ might leads to a minor shift if certain symbols are replaced improperly.
-Additionally, as a congenital defect of LLMs, hallucination cannot be addressed in this work, and the vibration or adverse response of predicted sequences can still have negative effects on final performance.
-Moreover, after using ABBA to transform time series, most LLMs only can support up to 4,096 tokens, which fundamentally prohibits long-term time series analysis tasks.